simlau/simlau.github.io/index.md

 - Architecture reviews and technical assessments
 - Security architecture & security-by-design
 - Cloud and DevOps guidance (AWS, CI/CD, IaC)
-- Event-driven and backend architecture (Java)
+- Event-driven and backend architecture
 - ADRs, technical decision support, and mentoring

 ---

 ## Selected Experience
 **Bankdata (Lead Software Developer)**
 Lead of the **Cloud Application Enablement** team, responsible for building shared foundations that enable feature teams to move safely and efficiently to the cloud.
-My work centers on platform architecture, developer productivity, and technical governance in a regulated environment.

-This includes cloud and DevOps guidance, event-driven architectures using Kafka and CDC-based data integration, and development of internal platform tooling, including a Kubernetes controller written in Go for automated database provisioning for feature teams.
+This includes cloud and DevOps guidance, event-driven architectures using Kafka, CDC-based data integration, and a Kubernetes controller written in Go for automated database provisioning for feature teams.

 **Bankdata (External Consultant)**